resources / blog /

 • Protection for wear and tear that affects performance over time

 It’s easy to think, “I’m careful.
 I don’t need it.”
+But the numbers say otherwise.

 30% of products face at least one failure incident within the first two years.
 On top of it, affordable accidental protection plans typically start around $30 on average, which is way more cheaper than a $600–$1,200 repair bill later.